 Fundamental human needs.
 Improving the quality of human life in urban areas.
 Improving the physical environment.
 The planning process: objects, civic survey, plan preparation and implementation.
 The nature and purpose of zoning.
 The elements of a residential neighbourhood.
 Studio and field exercises in civic survey, environmental studies, and the layout of residential areas.

 Brown, A. J. and Sherrard, H. M. Town and Country Planning.
-Melbourne U.P., Melbourne, 1951.
+2nd ed.
+A. & R. Sydney, 1969.

 Gt.
 Britain-Ministry of Housing and Local Government.
 Design in Town and Village.
 H.M.S.O., London, 1953.